-- 30) Alcohol.
-Use, possession, or distribution of alcoholic beverages or paraphernalia (e.g., alcohol containers, bong/funnel/hose, etc.) except as expressly permitted by law and the University's Alcohol Policy (see the University's Statement and Regulations Regarding Alcoholic Beverages at Social Functions; see policies at una.edu/students/FSL/index.html and una.edu/students/FSL/Event-Policy. pdf); - 31) Drugs.
+29) Alcohol.
+Use, possession, or distribution of alcoholic beverages or paraphernalia (e.g., alcohol containers, bong/funnel/hose, etc.) except as expressly permitted by law and the University's Alcohol Policy (see the University's Statement and Regulations Regarding Alcoholic Beverages at Social Functions; see policies at una.edu/students/FSL and una.edu/students/FSL/FSL-Policies/Event-Policy.pdf);

+- 30) Drugs.
 Use, possession or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and the University's Drug Policy.
 (See Alcohol and other Drug Statement at una.edu/student-conduct/una-alcohol-edu-policy.)
 Sanctions for drug violations may include drug education, mandated evaluation and treatment, community service, suspension, and/or expulsion.
-Student organizations that knowingly permit illegal drug activity will be excluded from campus for a minimum of one year.
-University-owned, operated, and/or -controlled housing facilities operate on a "no tolerance" drug standard.
-As such, students found in drug violation who reside in these facilities will be removed/evicted from the residence. - 32) Prescription Medications.
-Abuse, misuse, sale, or distribution of prescription or over-the-counter medications; - 33) Failure to Comply.
-Failure to comply with the reasonable directives of UNA officials or law enforcement officers during the performance of their duties and/or failure to identify oneself to these persons when requested to do so; - 34) Other Policies.
-Violating other published UNA policies or rules, including all Residence Hall policies, the Smoking Policy, etc.; - 35) Health and Safety.
-Creation of health and/or safety hazards (dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs, etc.) - 36) Violations of Law.
-Evidence of violation of local, state or federal laws, when substantiated through the University's conduct process. - 37) Traffic/Parking Policy.
+Student organizations that knowingly permit illegal drug activity will be excluded from campus for a minimum of one year. - 31) Prescription Medications.
+Abuse, misuse, sale, or distribution of prescription or over-the-counter medications; - 32) Failure to Comply.
+Failure to comply with the reasonable directives of UNA officials or law enforcement officers during the performance of their duties and/ or failure to identify oneself to these persons when requested to do so; - 33) Other Policies.
+Violating other published UNA policies or rules, including all Residence Hall policies, the Smoking Policy, etc.; - 34) Health and Safety.
+Creation of health and/or safety hazards (dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs, etc.) - 35) Violations of Law.
+Evidence of violation of local, state or federal laws, when substantiated through the University's conduct process. - 36) Traffic/Parking Policy.
 Violation of traffic and parking rules and regulations including, but not limited to: - a) Repeated or flagrant violations of the rules as set forth in University Traffic and Parking Regulations. - b) Tampering with, removal, or theft of wheel locks, barricades, traffic cones or traffic control devices.